kaizen-ai/kaizenflow/documentation/general/code_style.md

 # High level principles

 - In this paragraph we summarize the high-level principles that we follow for designing and implementing code and research
 - We should be careful in adding principles here
   - Ideally principles should be non-overlapping and generating all the other lower level principles we follow (like a basis for a vector space)

 ## DRY

 - Do not Repeat Yourself

 ## Optimize for reading

 - Make code easy to read even if it is more difficult to write
 - (Good) Code is written 1x and read 100x

 ## Encapsulate what changes

 - Separate what changes from what stays the same

 ## Least surprise principle

 - Try to make sure that the reader is not surprised

 ## Pay the technical debt

 - Any unpaid debt is guaranteed to bite you when you don't expect it
 - Still some debt is inevitable: try to find the right trade-off

 ## End-to-end first

 - Always focus on implementing things end-to-end, then improve each block
 - Remember the analogy of building the car through the skateboard, the bike, etc.
   - Compare this approach to building wheels, chassis, with a big-bang integration at the end

 ## Unit test everything

 - Code that matters needs to be unit tested
 - Code that doesn't matter should not be checked in the repo
 - The logical implication is: all code checked in the repo should be unit tested

 ## Don't get attached to code

 - It's ok to delete, discard, retire code that is not useful any more
 - Don't take it personally when people suggest changes or simplification

 ## Always plan before writing code

 - File a GitHub issue
 - Think about what to do and how to do it
 - Ask for help or for a review
 - The best code is the one that we avoid to write through a clever mental kung-fu move

 ## Think hard about naming

 - Finding a name for a code object, notebook, is extremely difficult but very important to build a mental map
 - Spend the needed time on it

 ## Look for inconsistencies

 - Stop for a second after you have, before sending it out:
-    - implemented code or a notebook
+  - Implemented code or a notebook
-    - written documentation
+  - Written documentation
-    - written an email
+  - Written an email
   - ...
 - Reset your mind and look at everything with fresh eyes like if it was the first time you saw it
   - Does everything make sense to someone that sees this for the first time?
   - Can (and should) it be improved?
   - Do you see inconsistencies, potential issues?
 - It will take less and less time to become good at this

 # Naming